herotechcourse/kotlin-lotto-precourse/README.md

     `Total return rate is 62.5%.`
     - Error messages must start with [ERROR]:
     `[ERROR] Lotto numbers must be between 1 and 45.`

+## Check

+- [x] You must use the Randoms and Console APIs provided by the camp.nextstep.edu.missionutils package.
+    - To generate random values, use Randoms.pickUniqueNumbersInRange() from camp.nextstep.edu.missionutils.Randoms.
+    - To receive user input, use Console.readLine() from camp.nextstep.edu.missionutils.Console.
+- [x] Custom Exception (Error)
+    - using huge try-catch